Skip to content ↓

 Students can

-• Making wants and needs to be known.
+• Make wants and needs to be known.

 • Successfully use and recognise objects of reference, pictures of reference and symbols.